How to format your references using the Journal of Child and Adolescent Psychopharmacology citation style

 References should be cited in the text by name and year in parentheses:

-This sentence cites two references (Littlewood 2007; Rampino and Caldeira 2011).
+This sentence cites two references (Robinson 2006; van Loosdrecht and Brdjanovic 2014).

 Here are examples of in-text citations with multiple authors: